-We’ve covered different ways for finding and displaying the full path of a file.
+We’ve covered different ways of finding and displaying the full path of a file.
 Here, we’ll round up those methods for you and include a couple more.
-So the next time you need the path name of a file or folder on your Mac, you can use whichever is easiest or most comfortable for you.
+So the next time you need the pathname of a file or folder on your Mac, you can use whichever is easiest or most comfortable for you.

 How to find path names on Mac

 The simplest way to always see the full path of a file or folder on macOS is with the Finder Path Bar.

 Open Finder and go to View > Show Path Bar.

 You’ll then see the full path of your current location in Finder at the bottom of the window.
 If you have the Status Bar displayed as well, the Path Bar will appear directly above it.

 A nice feature of the Finder Path Bar is that it’s interactive.
 So, it’s not just for show.
 You can right-click on the pathname and copy it.
 Check out our tutorial for using the interactive Path Bar in Finder on Mac.

 Another easy way to obtain a file path on Mac is with the context menu in Finder.

 Open Finder and right-click the file or folder to display the context menu.
 Hold down the Option key, and you’ll see Copy change to Copy [name] as Pathname.